yash-sharma1/docs-site/docs/encoding.md

 ```

 #### Unfreeze
-Unfreezcanceltransaction would reversely turn the amount of `frozen` tokens back to free state.
+Unfreeze would reversely turn the amount of `frozen` tokens back to free state.

 ```go
 // please note the field name is the JSON name.